gyuwon/function-signature/README.md

 # function-signature
 function-signature is a library for Javascript function signatures.
 The library exports main function that extracts the signature that contains a name and a list of parameters of function.
-This library is for the convention based JavaScript programming.
+This library made is for the convention based JavaScript programming.

 ## Installation
 ```